bireme/proethos2/doc/how-to/how-to-install-proethos2-in-ubuntu.md

 ```

-and now access the address `http://YOUR_IP_SERVER:8000/`.
+And now access the address `http://YOUR_IP_SERVER:8000/`.
 If you see the login page, means that you made all right!

 Configuring the Apache2 to serve Proethos2